AnanthaRajuC/LLM-Vision-Capabilities/README.md

     "infrastructure_visible": [
       "irrigation"
     ],
-    "weather_conditions": "clear"
+    "weather_conditions": "clear",
+    "environment_description": "The field is located in a rural area with a flat terrain and surrounded by trees.
+There is evidence of irrigation infrastructure, suggesting the field is well-supplied with water.
+The weather appears clear, indicating favorable growing conditions."
   },
   "growing_conditions": {
     "moisture_level": "adequate",
-    "soil_visibility": "partially_visible",
+    "soil_visibility": "clearly_visible",
-    "irrigation_evidence": "sprinklers",
+    "irrigation_evidence": "irrigation",
-    "season_indication": "growing_season"
+    "season_indication": "growing_season",
+    "conditions_description": "The soil is clearly visible and appears to be well-moistened, indicating adequate irrigation.
+The growing conditions suggest it is the growing season, with no signs of drought or waterlogging."
   },
   "agricultural_insights": {
     "farming_type": "commercial",
     "management_quality": "good",
     "harvest_readiness": "not_ready",
-    "estimated_months_to_harvest": 9
+    "estimated_months_to_harvest": null,
+    "management_description": "The sugarcane field is managed with a focus on irrigation, as evidenced by the visible infrastructure.
+The uniform planting and healthy appearance suggest a good level of management.
+The field is not yet ready for harvest, as the plants are still in the vegetative stage."
   },
   "recommendations": [
-    "Implement a regular irrigation schedule to ensure consistent moisture levels.", "Monitor for any signs of pests or diseases and take preventive measures if necessary.", "Continue with the current planting pattern and density to maintain uniform growth."
+    "Continue with current irrigation practices to ensure adequate moisture levels.", "Monitor the field for any signs of pests or diseases and take preventive measures if necessary.", "Prepare the field for harvest when the sugarcane reaches the mature stage."
   ],
-  "image_metadata": {
+  "recommendations_summary": "The sugarcane field is in good health and well-managed, with adequate irrigation and uniform planting.
+The field is not yet ready for harvest, and continued monitoring and irrigation practices are recommended to ensure optimal growth and yield.", "image_metadata": {
     "image_quality": "good",
     "lighting_conditions": "natural_daylight",
     "viewing_angle": "ground_level",
-    "coverage_area": "field_overview"
+    "coverage_area": "field_overview",
+    "visual_description": "The image provides a clear overview of the sugarcane field, showing the rows of plants and the surrounding environment."
   },
-  "metadata": {
+  "semantic_tags": [
+    "sugarcane",
+    "vegetative_stage",
+    "agricultural_management",
+    "irrigation",
+    "rural_setting"
+  ],
+  "search_context": "Sugarcane field in vegetative stage, good health, irrigation managed, rural setting, clear weather", "metadata": {
-    "startDateTime": "2025-06-03T18:00:40.672017",
+    "startDateTime": "2025-06-08T20:44:27.957857",
-    "endDateTime": "2025-06-03T18:01:55.492056",
+    "endDateTime": "2025-06-08T20:50:47.604600",
-    "duration": 74.82
+    "duration": 379.65
-  }
+  },
+  "text_description": "The image shows a Sugarcane crop with colors green, brown.
+It is in the vegetative stage and approximately 6 months old.
+Overall health is good, with stress indicators such as none_detected.
+The field is located in a rural area with flat terrain.
+Irrigation type is irrigation, and it's currently the growing_season."
 }
 ```